AhmedMarzokOthman/Listify/README.md

 ### Editing a task

-- Long press on a task to open the edit menu
+- Swipe start to end to edit task

 ## Technologies